The Seating Upholstery Guide

 Vegan leather is often times much thinner than real leather and more lightweight, making it much less labor-intensive to work with.
 Its plastic coating also makes it waterproof.
 Vegan leather is also much easier to repair than top-grain leather, which typically requires a leather repair specialist

 Although vegan leather still makes use of polyurethane plastic to seal the material, it is still more eco-friendly than other synthetic leathers such as vinyl, due to its plant base.
 In addition, the lifespan of our vegan leather chairs is still longer than other synthetic leather pieces.
-This leads to the chair being replaced less often, which results in less landfill waste.
-The most beneficial aspect is that, since vegan leather isn't entirely plastic, less off-gassing of hazardous chemicals occurs during its lifecycle
+The most beneficial aspect is that, since vegan leather isn't entirely plastic, less off-gassing of hazardous chemicals occurs during its lifecycle.

 One of our flagship vegan leather pieces is the Avery Modern Dining Chair.
-This piece features a square, stitched back made of high quality vegan leather and solid chair construction, combining to form a durable piece that can work in a variety of settings from vintage & transitional to minimalist & modern.
+This piece features a square, stitched back made of high quality vegan leather and solid wood construction, combining to form a durable piece that can work in a variety of settings from vintage and transitional to minimalist and modern.

 Much like bi-cast leather, vegan leather is fairly easy to maintain due to its plastic coating.